RTM-TANG/stunning-parakeet/README.md

 # stunning-parakeet
-First repository on GitHub to test things out
+First repository on GitHub to host different projects

+Only one project is available for now :
+- django_site : A store website to sell items, mostly plushes